 According to the site:

 As a Bum A Ride user simply click on the “Sign up with Facebook” button.
 Complete your Bum A Ride profile.
 The more information that you provide about yourself the more you increase the likelihood that you will be able to Bum A Ride.
 Indicate if you are offering a Ride or Requesting a Ride and complete the appropriate information.
 Click on the applicable tab to Find A Ride.
 You are able to see your trip details under the “My Trip” tab in your profile page.
-Once you have booked a trip you will receive an email confirmation, and when everything is set – grab your backpack and get going – what are you waiting for?!
+Once you have booked a trip you will receive an email confirmation, and when everything is set – grab on of your Breezbox tactical backpacks and get going – what are you waiting for?!

 1. Set up your profile